Norgul/handy/readme.md

 ### Left hand

 - `Cursor mode` (or rather, hand operated cursor) - make a fist, and then open your hand fully (for a greater cool effect do it like you're throwing sand in someone's face, whoosh!).
-Smaller monitor representation will show up on the screen, and you can move mouse around it.
+Your monitor will be represented in smaller scale on the screen, and you can move hand within those bounds to control the mouse.

 - `Thumb + Index` touch - left mouse click (as long as you hold them together, click is active)
 - `Thumb + Middle` touch - middle mouse click with a moving gesture.
 To put it in a human-readable terms, this will enable